 Authentic antiques, except for furniture, are virtually extinct in the tourist areas of Chiang Mai.
 Most furniture is from China.
 Some shops may offer certificates of authenticity, but as anywhere, the rule is "buyer beware."
 If you do get your hands on the genuine article, you may have a problem getting it home.

-The Anusarn Night Market, down Charoen Prathet Road, south of Suriwongse Road, carries more hill-tribe goods in authentic traditional styles.
+The Anusarn Night Market, down Charoen Prathet Road, south of Suriwongse Road, carries more hill-tribe goods in authentic traditional styles as well as good dining options.
+It's easy to combine a walk here with the a visit to the Night Market.

-The Sunday Walking Street takes place along Ratchadamnoen Road (btw.
-Tha Pae Gate and Wat Phra Singh, in the Old City), which is closed to traffic every Sunday evening between around 5pm and midnight, rain or shine.
-It's a great place to mingle with locals and other tourists (as long as you don't mind crowds -- it can get packed sometimes) as well as pick up a few cheap but unique gifts.
+The Walking Streets takes place along Wualai Road (directly south of the Old City) on Saturday and on Sunday along Ratchadamnoen Road (btw.
+Tha Pae Gate and Wat Phra Singh, in the Old City); both streets are closed to traffic from midday to midnight, rain or shine.
+The Sunday Market is bigger, and is a great place to mingle with locals and other tourists (as long as you don't mind crowds -- it can get packed sometimes) as well as pick up a few cheap but unique gifts.
+Many of the vendors have booths at both markets, so it isn't necessary to visit both if you're in town over the weekend.

 City Center & Old Town

 Small shops and boutiques line the areas around the market and Old Town, luring visitors from the many nearby hotels, but many local designer boutiques have moved out to Nimmanhaemin Road.
 Ginger (199 Moon Muang Rd.
 Soi 7; tel.
 05341-9014) is a Thai-Danish affair selling gorgeous contemporary day wear (large European sizes are sadly limited), fun accessories, and fabulous twinkly costume jewelry.
 Nova Collection (201 Thapae Rd.; tel.
 05327-3058; www.nova-collection.com) carries a unique line of decorative jewelry in contemporary styles with Asian influences.
 They make custom pieces and even offer courses in metalwork and jewelry making.
-Princess Jewelry (147/8 Chang Klan Rd., near the Night Bazaar; tel.
-05327-3648) offers customized and ready-made jewelry, and good personalized service.
+Chiang Mai Cotton (141/6 Ratchadamnoen; www.chiangmaicotton.com; tel.
+05381-4413) specializes in quality natural cotton clothing with Westen cuts and sizes.
 Mengrai Kilns (79/2 Arak Rd., Soi Samlarn 6; tel.
 05327-2063; www.mengraikilns.com) is in the southwest corner of the old city and specializes in fine celadon and decorative items.
 There are lots of silk dealers and tailors in and around town of varying quality.
 Try City Silk (336 Thapae Rd., 1 block east of the gate; tel.
 05323-4388) among the many for its good selection and affordable tailoring.

 West Side Of The Old City

 On the lanes off Nimmanhaemin Road, around the Amari Rincome Hotel, are boutiques selling crafts and designer wear.
 These make for good one-stop shopping, if your time is short.
 Soi 1, next to the hotel, is especially good for textiles, homewares, and candles.
-Look for Gong Dee Gallery (tel.
+Look for Gong Dee Gallery (www.gongdeegallery.com; tel.
 05322-5032), which has an extensive collection of gifts and original artwork.
 Wit's Collection (tel.
 05321-7544) is a truly sublime, all-white boutique featuring a treasure-trove of fantastic contemporary furniture, ceramics, and homewares.
-Opposite the Amari Rincome, at 6/23-24 Nimmanhaemin Rd., Gerard Collection (tel.
+Opposite the Amari Rincome, at 6/23-24 Nimmanhaemin Rd., Gerard Collection (www.gerardcollection.com; tel.
 05322-0604) features beautifully made bamboo furniture.
+Swish home and fashion accessories are sold at Hilltribe Products Promotion Center (21/17 Suthep; tel.
+05327-7743) and the money goest directly to hill-tribe assistance programs.
+Studio Naenna (22 Nimmanhaemin Soi 1; www.studio-naenna.com) offers vibrant ikat and brocade fabrics that are crafted into fashion accessories.

 Chiang Mai's silver industry is just south of Chiang Mai Gate.
 Siam Silverware (5 Wua Lai Rd., Soi 3; tel.
 05320-0003) tops the list of many offering fine crafted jewelry and silver work.